timeplus-io/docs/docs/proton-clickhouse-external-table.md

 :::info

-The data types in the output will be Proton data types, such as `uint8`, instead of ClickHouse type `UInt8`.
-Proton maintains a mapping for those types.
+The data types in the output will be Timeplus data types, such as `uint8`, instead of ClickHouse type `UInt8`.
+Timeplus maintains a mapping for those types.
 [Learn more.](#datatype)

 :::